Cheyenne military societies: Sixth society

 Contrary Warriors Society (Hohnóhkao'o), also known as the Inverted Bow-string Society.
 Its members, the Contrary Warriors, have proved their bravery by riding backward into battle.

 Contrary Society (sing.
 Hohnohka, pl.
 Hohnóhkao'o), also known as Clown Society.
 This society draws upon the same spiritual powers as the Contrary Warriors Society.
 It is primarily composed of Cheyenne elders and may be a mature variation of the Contrary Warriors Society.
 They were charged with teaching the Cheyenne ceremonial ways of the cultural "dos" and "don'ts" through humour, sarcasm and satire, in a fashion contrary to the traditional Cheyenne culture.

 Warrior Women's Society

-Ehyophsta, who fought in the Battle of Beecher Island, was a member of a society of "women who had gone to war with their husbands" (Grinnell).
+Ehyophsta, who fought in the Battle of Beecher Island, was a member of a society of "women who had gone to war with their husbands".
 That qualification seems to be wrong since she is known to have become a warrior only when she was widowed.
-John Sipes Jr, late Southern Cheyenne tribal historian, mentioned that his ancestor Mochi (Cheyenne) was a warrior in her own right, had her own war pony and war medicine and was also a member of that society.
+John Sipes Jr, late Southern Cheyenne tribal historian, mentioned that his ancestor Mochi was a warrior in her own right, had her own war pony and war medicine and was also a member of that society.